richardgaywood/paydata.org/content/sprawlrunners/augmentations/cyberware.md

 ### Vehicle Control Rig
 **Implant points: 1**

-Gain the ability to Jump In to a vehicle or drone.
+Gain the ability to Jump In to a vehicle or drone, either wired or wirelessly.
 When doing so, gain +2 bonus to rolls when trying to interrupt opponents.

 ### Improved Vehicle Control Rig
-**Implant points: 2** \
+**Implant points: 3** \
-**Required: Vehicle Control Rig** \
 *Cyberware trapping for the Ace edge (SWADE pg 47)*

-Can ignore two points of penalties to any Boating, Driving, or Piloting roll.
-The rigger may spend Bennies to soak damage for any vehicle they are jumped into, using the appropriate Boating/Piloting/Driving skill instead of Vigor.
+In addition to the benefits of the VCR, above, the user can now ignore 2 points of penalties to any Boating, Driving, or Piloting roll.
+The rigger may also spend Bennies to soak damage for any vehicle or drone they are jumped into, using the appropriate Boating/Piloting/Driving skill instead of Vigor.
 Each success and raise negates a Wound the vehicle would have taken.

+{{% /pageinfo %}}

 {{% pageinfo %}}
+### Wired Reflexes
+**Implant points: 1.5**
+### Improved Wired Reflexes
+**Implant points: 3**

+Synthetic wiring replaces major nerve trunks with faster-acting pathways.

+With Wired Reflexes, the character can ignore 1 point of Multi-Action Penalty per turn.
+With Improved Wired Reflexes, this increases to 2 points.
+This effect is compatible with with reflex-changing bioware, like Synaptic Accelerators or Adrenal Pump.
+{{% /pageinfo %}}

 ## Cyberlimbs